 1767 was built by a man named Jose Rodrigquez in late 1923, though Manuel Arechiga is listed as its owner on Building & Safety permits in 1946.

 Though they own 1771 in 1940, they’re not seen living at 1771 until a 1943 newspaper mention (seen below).
 In the 1950 Census, Manuel and Abrana live at 1771 with their son Juan, and his wife Nellie and their daughter Helen, along with Victoria.
-Aurora, Celia and Delphina have since moved on to start their own lives (Aurora lived on Hyde Park Blvd.)
+Aurora, Celia and Delphina have since moved on to start their own lives (Aurora lived on Hyde Park Boulevard).

 IV.
 Living their Lives